- Entertainment and Media»

 Now It's Time To Payup

 Take him "for a drive," take him to the top of a building and show him the fastest way down, take him into the countryside and "ventilate him," take him around back to see the boss, take a shovel with ya too, just take him out of here and shut him up - for good.

 Maybe you can "persuade him" by "suggesting" you take a little stroll with you and Rocco, Tony, Whitey, Jinx or Bruno.
 Try a finger in a cigar cutter or a hand placed on a table that needs working on - with a hammer or maybe just break something like a thumb if he's an athlete, a kneecap if he stands all day on the assembly line or an eye socket so he can see your point of view.

 Because we don't want "guys like him" or "his kind" to become one of the thousand stories in the naked city.
 The ones that ONLY take place in a city like post-war Los Angeles, San Francisco or New York City.

 This article was banged out by me.
 Yeah, that's right.
 Me, Dan W. Miller in a 48 hour sleepless stretch, on a Royal brand typewriter with a non-filter cigarette permanently dangling out of the side of my mouth.
 My only "meal" was from a bottle of Ol' Rot Gut and I'm wearing the same dark wool suit I'd worn the day before.
 So what?
 Here's my card.
 Call me.
-Now get the Hell out of here before I change my mind to just forget I ever saw your ugly puss around here!
-Beat it!
+Now get the Hell out of here before I change my mind.
+Beat it, kid!